underscoreio/eescala/README.md

 The source code for the exercises, including complete solutions, is available in a [separate repository].

 If you are about to attend this workshop, **don't look ahead at the exercises or solutions**.
-You'll cheat yourself out of valuable learning!
+You'll spoil the fun and could cheat yourself out of valuable learning!

 [separate repository]: https://github.com/underscoreio/eescala-code